mariyahendriksen/beautiful-jekyll/_posts/2019-03-01-phd-commence.md

 published: true
 ---

-I am starting my PhD at the Information and Language Processing System.
-I am going to work on multimodal cross-device search in collaboration with bol.com.
+I am starting my PhD at the Information and Language Processing System (ILPS) at University of Amsterdam.
+I am going to work on multimodal machine learning and user behaviour understanding in e-commerce.
+This project is in collaboration with Ahold Delhaize (in particular, I focus on bol.com).
+I am supervised by Prof. Dr. Maarten de Rijke.